Skip to main content

 Approaches to Growth Hormone Support

 A distinct approach involves the use of growth hormone-releasing hormone (GHRH) analogs, such as CJC-1295.
 These compounds do not directly supply growth hormone.
-Instead, they work upstream, signaling the to increase its own natural production and release of growth hormone.
+Instead, they work upstream, signaling the pituitary gland to increase its own natural production and release of growth hormone.

 This method aims to stimulate the body’s inherent capacity to produce GH, rather than replacing it outright.
 The distinction between these two approaches lies in their fundamental mechanism ∞ one replaces, the other stimulates.
 Both aim to restore optimal growth hormone activity, yet they achieve this through different pathways, each with its own set of considerations and physiological implications.